GenomicsStandardsConsortium/mixs/README.md

 Beginning with version 6, MIxS is being managed using the [LinkML toolkit](https://linkml.io/).
 LinkML uses YAML files to describe schemas and provides code to convert YAML to multiple other formats.

 The latests stable version of the MIxS standard in various formats listed above are available in the [release](release) folder.
-MIxS is currently Excel, Java, JSON-LD, JSON schema, OWL, protobuf, SCHACL, SHEX, and SQL schema.
+MIxS is currently JSON-LD, JSON schema, OWL, protobuf, SCHACL, SHEX, and SQL schema.
+Java will be addde in a future release, as will Excel templates for data collection.
+To support existing implementers who have been using previous Excel-based versions of MIxS, we have provide a manually created [Excel workbook] (add link) with the same format as MIxS 5.
+However, for new adoptors, we highly recommend using one of the machine readable artifacts available in the [release](release) folder.

 There is currently only one version of MIxS released in this repository (MIxS 6).
 When newer versions are released, links to older versions will be provided here.